jhabets/visual-asset-management-system/README.md

 4. `cd ../infra && npm install` - installs dependencies defined in package.json.

 5. If you haven't already bootstrapped your aws account with CDK. `cdk bootstrap aws://101010101010/us-east-1` - replace with your account and region.
+If you are boostrapping a GovCloud account, run `export AWS_REGION=[gov-cloud-region]` as the AWS SDK needs to be informed to use GovCloud endpoints.

 6. Set the CDK stack name and the region for deployment with environment variables `export AWS_REGION=us-east-1 && export STACK_NAME=dev` - replace with the region you would like to deploy to and the name you want to associate with the cloudformation stack that the CDK will deploy.

 7. `npm run deploy.dev adminEmailAddress=myuser@example.com` - replace with your email address to deploy.
 An account is created in an AWS Cognito User Pool using this email address.
 Expect an email from no-reply@verificationemail.com with a temporary password.

+    7a.
+Ensure that docker is running before deploying as a container will need to be built

 #### Deployment Success